Claire Dean

 The easiest way to get to Peru from the US is by international flight, fares can range from $300 USD to 1,500 USD (one way).
 Likewise, direct flights are also possible from several cities in the US, such as Atlanta, New York, Miami, Los Angeles, Houston, and Dallas fort-worth.
 In other cases, flights may have connections in Mexico, Colombia, or other countries in Latin America, as well as cities within the US.

-There are many airlines that fly to Peru, among the most popular are: Avianca, LATAM, Canada Air, Jetblue, Copa Airlines, InterJet, Spirit Airlines, Aeromexico, and United airlines.
+There are many airlines that fly to Peru, among the most popular are: Avianca, LATAM, Canada Air, Jetblue, Copa Airlines, InterJet, Spirit Airlines, Aeromexico, and United Airlines.
 They all have connections with the Jorge Chávez International Airport in Lima.

-With the exception of Continental’s frequent nonstop service from Newark to Lima ($900–1500 return), nearly all flights to Peru from the US go via Miami, Houston or Atlanta.
-Delta, Continental and American Airlines are the traditional carriers serving Peru from the US.
-Most airlines can book connecting flights to Miami, Houston or Atlanta from a range of cities throughout the US.
+With the exception of Continental’s frequent nonstop service from Newark to Lima ($900–1500 return), nearly all flights to Peru from the US go via Miami, Houston, or Atlanta.
+Delta, Continental, and American Airlines are the traditional carriers serving Peru from the US.
+Most airlines can book connecting flights to Miami, Houston, or Atlanta from a range of cities throughout the US.
 A number of airlines fly Miami-to-Lima, including American, Copa and Latam; the fare is usually $1000–1500 return.
 Fares from New York (via Miami) cost no more than fares from Miami.

 There are a huge variety of tours and packages on offer from the US and Canada to Peru, starting from around $1500 for a two- to three-day package and ranging up to $4000–5000.
 You’ll also find a number of packages that include Peru on their itineraries as part of a longer South American tour.

 It is worth noting for your arrival airport, that there are 5 international airports in Peru, though they have limited flight departures per week and for certain cities within South America.
-Therefore, Lima remains the principal airport into Peru and starting point for most travelers that come to explore this magnificent country.
+Therefore, Lima remains the principal airport into Peru and the starting point for most travelers who come to explore this magnificent country.

 Miami Airport